 HDMI royalties are considered variable consideration under the new revenue standard and recognized as royalty revenue as usage occurs.
-While a new royalty sharing agreement is being negotiated with the other Founders of the HDMI consortium, we are estimating our share of royalty revenues under an anticipated new agreement.
+While a new royalty sharing agreement is being negotiated with the other Founders of the HDMI consortium for fiscal 2018, we are estimating our share of royalty revenues under an anticipated new agreement.
 Before the HDMI royalty sharing agreement is signed, we estimate that we will recognize \$1 million to \$2 million of additional licensing and services revenue every quarter under ASC 606 that we would not have recognized under previous guidance.
-Once the HDMI royalty sharing agreement is signed, ongoing fiscal 2018 HDMI royalty revenue recognition under both ASC 606 and previous guidance will be in sync.
-Under ASC 606, we have already recognized an estimated \$6.6 million of previously unrecognized HDMI royalty revenues for fiscal 2017 as a cumulative effect adjustment through a reduction to Accumulated deficit on December 31, 2017 and will not recognize these as fiscal 2018 revenues upon agreement signing as we would have under previous guidance.
-Even though our fiscal 2018 revenues will not increase with the signing of the agreement, we expect to receive additional cash in 2018 related to these 2017 revenues.
+Once the HDMI royalty sharing agreement is signed, ongoing fiscal 2018 HDMI royalty revenue recognition under both ASC 606 and previous guidance will be consistent.